peculis/SIAABMSim/README.md

 SIAABMSim was developed as part of a PhD Thesis by Dr Ricardo Peculis and used for testing hypotheses.
 For the complete PhD Thesis please see  [here](https://github.com/peculis/SIAABMSim/blob/master/docs/RPeculis-PhDThesis-UniSA-Final.pdf).

+For a complete overview of SIAABMSim please see [here](https://github.com/peculis/SIAABMSim/blob/master/docs/SIAABMSimSimulationEnvironment.pdf).

+For all configuration files used in the simulation to test the hypotheses formulated by the thesis see [here](https://github.com/peculis/SIAABMSim/tree/master/docs/Simulation%20-%20Configuration%20Files).

 ### Instructions to compile and execute SIAABMSim

 SIAABMSim was developed with Repast 3.1 in Eclipse SDK 3.4.2.
 Repast 3.1 is available from http://repast.sourceforge.net/repast_3